 If you want a really authentic looking patina, choose a leather bag made of 100% real leather.
 Faux leathers simply won't develop the same beautiful hints of marbling colors as real leather products.
 Fade might happen, but it won't develop a real patina.
 Real natural leather is the best choice for developing a patina.

 Patina is a word that may make your skin crawl, but what is a patina?
 It's the natural colour of the leather over time.
 It is truly an art form, the art of aging leather.
 Like a fine wine, the leather becomes more beautiful with age.
 The coloring and sheen come from the natural oils and fluids coming from your hands and body.
-The first step to a beautiful patina is to simply use your leather.
-Wear it, use it, and enjoy.
-To speed up the process, you can apply oils and conditioners to the leather.
-There are many products out there but one of the most common is mink oil.
-It is a liquid that you apply to the leather.

-Leather is a natural material.
-It can be found in many different parts of the world and is used for a variety of purposes.
-Leather items can include briefcases, wallets, shoes, belts, lighters, backpacks, and even watch straps.
-If you use your leather goods enough, they will become distressed over time and eventually develop their own character.
+Leather is a natural material with timeless elegance, derived from its natural origins as human skin.
+Different types of leather, including full-grain leather, top-grain leather, and genuine leather, can be found in many different parts of the world and is used for a variety of purposes.
+High-quality leather products can include leather bags, simple leather wallets, leather shoes, leather belts, card wallets for credit cards, backpacks, and even watch straps.

 Speeding Up The Leather Patina Process